JingRonggg/DSAI-project/README.md

 - There is no correlation between caption length and engagement(likes, comments, shares) & impression
 - Likes and Shares are correlated to Impressions
 - Bootstrapping our data resulted in the sample being too random and hence, unable to find the correlation
-- Linear Regression did not perform well with our bootstrapped data
+- Linear Regression did not perform well with our bootstrapped
+- Captions with the words 'certified', 'solved' and 'explain' will likely result in the highest impression and engagement(likes, comments, shares)
 - Using #datascience, #datascienceeducation, #datasciencejob will likely result in the highest impression and engagement(likes, comments, shares)
-- Captions with the words 'certified', 'solved' and 'explain' will likely result in the highest impression and engagement(likes, comments, shares)

 ## What did we learn from this project?
 - Handling insufficent data using bootstrapping methods